The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 • Strong cravings for animal foods: Any change in your diet can produce cravings for familiar foods, and this is especially true about our emotions towards food and the fact that we're changing our habits in such a big way.
 It's totally normal to miss some of your favorites, but there are so many vegan alternatives out there now that it's hard to not be able to satisfy a craving.
 Try some new vegan meats or cheeses.
 Make sure to include meals that are satisfying to you, and remember that a vegan diet is really just the swapping out of an animal-based ingredient with a plant-based one, and that you can make anything vegan to satisfy your tastebuds and stay happy and balanced with your new way of eating.
 There is no shame in craving old familiar foods, and wanting to replicate some of the textures and flavors within your new way of eating.

 • Feeling hungry more frequently.
 If you're feeling hungry between meals, please eat!
 We underestimate how big of a caloric difference plant foods have over the ones we're used to consuming.
-You might just need to increase your frequency of meals or keep healthy snacks on hand until you find the balance that works for you.
+You might just need to increase your frequency of meals or keep snacks on hand until you find the balance that works for you.
+Not all plant foods are equal in terms of providing that satiety and feeling of fullness, so make sure meals and snacks include enough protein and enough fat, two of the big pillars when it comes to fullness and satisfaction.

 • Feeling fatigued or experiencing headaches.
 A common symptom, we'll discuss this one in detail below.

-• Emotional ups and downs, especially as you deal with family or friends who are unsupportive of your lifestyle changes.
+• Emotional ups and downs, especially as you deal with family, partners or friends who are unsupportive of your lifestyle changes.
 Find community.
-Come here.
 At brownble and especially if you're a member of My Brownble you always have a caring ear and all the support you will ever need on your journey, along with the support of so many others that are going through exactly the same issues as you are.
-We take an in depth look at some of the psychological and emotional challenges of going vegan in this post and podcast episode, in case you've struggled with difficult emotions, sadness, depression or anxiety after going vegan and you'd like extra support.
+We’ll take an in depth look at some of the psychological and emotional challenges of going vegan in next week’s episode in case you've struggled with difficult emotions, sadness, depression or anxiety after going vegan and you'd like extra support.

 Experiencing Frequent Pooping and Gas after Going Vegan

 Fruits and vegetables are so high in fiber that they provide us with countless health benefits.
 Think of fiber as a giant scrub brush that is passing all the way through our digestive system to help move things along.
-This means that people eating plant-based diets will get a gold star in the pooping department, but I do remember that for me, the first few weeks were NUTTY!
+This means that people eating plant-based diets will get a gold star in the pooping department, but I do remember that for me, in the first few weeks these changes in digestion took some getting used to.
 I was going to the bathroom really frequently until my body stabilized on its own and got used to the higher intake of fiber.
-I still go to the bathroom twice as much as I used to in my meat-eating days (and this is awesome!), but an upset stomach is a thing of the past (and I must say that this - stomach pains, gastritis, diarrhea - was a much more frequent occurrence when I was a meat-eater).
+I still go to the bathroom twice as much as I used to in my meat-eating days (and this is great!), but an upset stomach, is a thing of the past (and I must say that this - stomach pains, gastritis, diarrhea - was a much more frequent occurrence when I was a meat-eater).
+None of these should be symptoms that remain in your life past the initial transition, so if these symptoms persist or worry you, consult your doctor.

 Keeping a journal will help so much with noticing which foods might be causing the most discomfort.
 Once you have the culprits, you can try to add these slowly into your diet.
-This is how I discovered that contrary to common recommendations which insist lentils don't need to be soaked before cooking them, soaking marked a world of difference for me.
-To this day I can't eat lentils that haven't been soaked, but I never have problems with eating beans!
-Go figure?!
+This is how I discovered that contrary to common recommendations which insist lentils don't need to be soaked before cooking them, soaking marked a world of difference for me in the beginning.
+Canned beans are often easier on the stomach when you get started, and legumes like peas, black eyed peas, white beans and butter beans, lentils and chickpeas, along with foods like tofu are tempeh are great foods to get you started and tend to be easier on digestion.
+Nowadays eating legumes poses no discomfort for me, and there are also digestive enzymes specifically designed for this purpose that you can take if you are feeling discomfort.

 Experiencing Headaches and Fatigue when Going Vegan